MuriloMarquesSantos/MoipPaymentRepository/readme.md

 }
 ```

-	2. Registering a new Client 'POST (http://localhost:9000/client)'
+	2. Registering a new Client: 'POST (http://localhost:9000/client)'

 ```json
 {